MOROCCO – The Trip

 Some Observations on Morocco

 Morocco has had no terrorism, is viewed as safe and is connected to Western Europe with cheap airfares, and thus has seen no decline in tourism like so many Middle Eastern countries, Tunisia and Egypt (where tourism is all but dead).
-Even in late November, tourists were common and everywhere.
+Even in late November, tourists were common everywhere.
 We by chance had poor weather with lots of rain, making camping less enjoyable.

 I was surprised by the huge amount of cultivated cropland farmed with large machinery like in North America.

 Moroccan Women.
 This is a moderate Islamist country and all versions of female dress are seen.
-Many 20 somethings wear no headscarf at all.
+Many 20-somethings wear no headscarf at all.
 But maybe more women wear headscarves.
 There are few full veils but one sees them most days.

 Islamic Architecture.
 There are some stunning examples most noticeably the Palais de La Bahia and the Saadian Tombs in Marrakesh and the Mausoleum of Mohammed V in Rabat.
 The Gate of Oudais in Rabat, the 70m-tall minaret of Marrakesh’s most famous monument, the Koutoubia Mosque and Le Tour Hassan in Rabat are outstanding examples of Moroccan architecture.

-My favourite medinas were easily the Kasbah des Oudaias in Rabat and Chefchaouen’s lovely medina – both pastel blue and white, small and still looking like they may have for hundreds of years.
-They are more like neighborhoods than the much more famous medinas of Fez (whose reconstruction is removing anything that looks old) and Marrakesh.
+My favourite medinas were easily the Kasbah des Oudaias in Rabat and Chefchaouen’s lovely medina – pastel blue and white, small and still looking like they may have for hundreds of years.
+They are more like neighbourhoods than the much more famous medinas of Fez (whose reconstruction is removing anything that looks old) and Marrakesh.

 The Trip.